etiennetremel/docker-compose-full-stack-demo/README.md

 Make sure you have Docker installed.

-If needed, change the MongoDB path from the docker-compose.yaml to the correct location, then:
+If needed, change the MongoDB path from the docker-compose.yaml to the correct location ```/usr/share/mongodb/db```, then:

 ```bash
 docker-compose up